 The biggest challenge noted within the FIRE movement is being able to save 50-70% of your income.
 For many achieving financial independence by saving such large portions of their income is difficult.

 Some people quit following this strategy because it’s hard to save six-figure money for early retirement despite living frugally.
 Especially if you only receive an average income every year.
-Critics and doubters of this movement argue that F.I.R.E only sounds good and simple in words but difficult to implement.
+Critics and doubters of this movement argue that F.I.R.E only sounds good and simple in words but is difficult to implement.
 The retirement age largely depends on the investors’ income and how aggressive their savings strategy is.

 Besides income, another problem with the FIRE movement is that it often forces newbies to use credit cards.
 Given the average debt balance – approximately $28,000 – that millennials are carrying today, it’s hard to imagine promoting the idea of using credit cards.

-Saving and investing is difficult to do when a part of your income goes toward paying your credit card debt.
+Saving and investing are difficult to do when a part of your income goes toward paying your credit card debt.
 According to research, using credit cards is more expensive than using hard cash.
 Take into account the interest and other fees charged on your credit card for you to realize how it contradicts the FIRE movement’s maxim of living frugally.

 Why use the FIRE Movement?